Royal palace? Check. Former prison? Check. Site of execution for TWO English queens? Check, check, and check!

 Skip the Lines at the Tower of London

 As one of the most popular tourist attractions in the world, long lines form during peak season.
 That is why our favorite way to see London is using the London Pass.
 This is probably our favorite city pass of all, and it gives you “free” entry to more than 60 London attractions and activities.
 If you’d like, you can even add on an Oyster Pass (city transportation pass) and use it to get around for just a few extra bucks.
 Best of all, the London Pass allows you to skip the lines at some of London’s most popular attractions – including the Tower of London, Westminster Abbey, Hampton Court Palace, Windsor Castle, and more.
-To learn more about what’s included with the London Pass, just click here!
+To learn more about sightseeing in London, follow the link for a complete review of the pass.

 Visiting the Tower of London is an amazing experience that you’ll never forget.
 In fact, it is my favorite attraction in all of London.
 Be sure to leave enough time to explore the Tower of London thoroughly.
 You won’t regret it!